EinarBalan/EinarBalan.github.io/blog/posts/7-change.md

 # on a roadtrip
-staring into the abyss until the abyss spits out 26 ideas 😁 | 7/26/2025 | X min
+staring into the abyss until the abyss spits out 26 ideas 😁 | 7/26/2025 | 12 min

  ---